goldfinch-eng/mono/packages/protocol/internal-audits/membership/11-10-22/MembershipVault.md

 - ❓ _positionOwnedBy(address owner)_
   - ❓ We should either account for non-finalized epochs for the position or conspicuously call out in the interface that it does not account for non-finalized epochs.

+## Functions

+### `adjustHoldings`

+* Only callable by the membership director

+Set the amount eligible for the current epoch as well as the amount eligible for the next epoch

+### `_checkpoint`

+* carries forward the total balances into future epochs from the epoch following the last checkpointed epoch
+* promotes a users nextBalance to their elligible balance and updates the last epoch checkpointed cursor